evanlong/vertigo/ISSUES.md

 - UI handles rotation based on device orientation
     + Allow some UI elements to rotate in place
 - Present most recently recorded video for the user, let them decide what to do with that media (save vs share)
+- Looping / Preview Mode
+    + This might go hand-in-hand with the sharing aspect.
+That is does the user want to "keep" or "retake" the photo.
+Once taken, immediately go to "replay" the clip
 - Tap to automatic focus and/or lighting adjustment
 - Save app state/settings between launches
-- Looping / Preview Mode
 - Play a start/end recording sound
     + respect the muted setting
 - Accessibility